mangled/MangledMud/readme.md

 We have converted the original "Three's Unabridged Dictionary of Commands", if you `rake doc:yard` you will get local documentation (under `doc`) and this [link](./file.guide.html) will work, or via GitHub click on [guide.md](../guide.md) to browse the markdown source in the git repository.

+The source code is also reasonably well documented, again `rake doc:yard` and look under `doc`

 Version
 -------